heyongxin233/DETree/README.md

 ## 🎯 Introduction

-DETree tackles human–AI collaborative text detection with a tree-structured, multi-level contrastive learning framework.
+DETree is a novel representation learning-based detection framework designed to address the challenges of identifying human-AI hybrid text in complex real-world scenarios.
+We construct RealBench, a large-scale benchmark dataset that encompasses diverse modes of human–AI collaborative writing.
+By explicitly modeling the hierarchical relationships among text sources, DETree reveals that hybrid texts generated through human–AI collaboration exhibit stronger AI traces than human characteristics.
+Extensive experiments demonstrate that our method achieves state-of-the-art performance across multiple benchmark tasks and maintains strong generalization capabilities under low-supervision conditions and severe distribution shifts.

 This repository contains the full training and inference stack used in our paper.
 Every stage is exposed as a standalone Python module or shell script so you can mix, match, and customise the pipeline without digging through hidden orchestration logic.

-## 🗂️ Dataset
+## 🗂️ RealBench Dataset

-RealBench provides human-written, machine-generated, and collaborative texts paired with metadata that mirrors the settings in the paper.
+RealBench consists of human-written, machine-generated, and human–AI collaborative texts, constructed following the same settings as described in the paper.
 Download the dataset from the Hugging Face Hub and keep the folder structure intact:

 ```bash
 huggingface-cli download --repo-type dataset heyongxin233/RealBench --local-dir /path/to/RealBench